Kraven the Hunter (film): Home media

 Kraven the Hunter was released on digital download on January 14, 2025, and on 4K Ultra HD, Blu-ray, and DVD on March 4, by Sony Pictures Home Entertainment.
 It was released on Netflix in the U.S. on March 13.

-The film ranked No. 1 on Fandango's VOD chart and No. 2 on iTunes for the week of January 13–19.
-It held the top spot on iTunes for its first three days before moving to second place.
-The film later ranked third in overall disc sales and fourth on the Blu-ray sales chart for the week ending March 8.
+In the United States, Kraven the Hunter ranked No. 1 on Fandango's VOD chart and No. 2 on iTunes for the week of January 13–19.
+The film held the top spot on iTunes for its first three days before moving to second place.
+It later ranked third in overall disc sales and fourth on the Blu-ray sales chart for the week ending March 8.
 High-definition formats made up 47% of its total sales, with 45% from standard Blu-ray and 2% from 4K Ultra HD.
-It was later No. 4 on both the Circana VideoScan First Alert chart and the Blu-ray sales chart for the week ending March 15.
-Kraven the Hunter climbed five spots to re-enter the UK's Official Film Chart Top 10 for the week ending March 20, having previously peaked at No. 5.
+The film was later No. 4 on both the Circana VideoScan First Alert chart and the Blu-ray sales chart for the week ending March 15.
+Kraven the Hunter ranked No. 36 on the Top Selling Titles on Disc (DVD and Blu-ray combined) of 2025.
+It recorded a sales index of 16.55 relative to the year's top-selling title.
+Blu-ray formats accounted for 44% of total unit sales, including a 6% share from 4K Ultra HD.

+In the United Kingdom, Kraven the Hunter climbed five spots to re-enter the UK's Official Film Chart Top 10 for the week ending March 20, having previously peaked at No. 5.

 On Netflix, Kraven the Hunter reached No. 1 on the Top 10 Movies in the United States chart as of March 14.
 The film later garnered 7.1 million views and 15 million hours viewed on the platform, placing it behind The Electric State and Plankton: The Movie.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that the film was the sixth-most streamed title from March 10–16.
 Nielsen Media Research, which records streaming viewership on certain American television screens, calculated that Kraven the Hunter was streamed for 911 million minutes during the week of March 10–16, ranking as the third most-streamed film and the eighth most-streamed program overall.
 In the following week, from March 17–23, the film recorded 706 million minutes of watch time, making it the fifth most-streamed film for that period.
 From March 24–30, Kraven the Hunter was streamed for 336 million minutes, remaining the fifth most-streamed film of the week.
-Between January and June 2025, Kraven the Hunter accumulated a total of 2.968 billion minutes streamed, ranking as the eleventh most-streamed film in that period.
+Between January and June 2025, it accumulated a total of 2.968 billion minutes streamed, ranking as the eleventh most-streamed film in that period.
+For the full year, Kraven the Hunter was watched for 3.67 billion minutes, placing ninth among the most-streamed films for general audiences in 2025.